nikop/steam-help/faqs/NVIDIA Shield.md

 [Half-Life 2](https://play.google.com/store/apps/details?id=com.nvidia.valvesoftware.halflife2)

-[section style=note]Note:
+Note:

 Your Steam account is separate from your Google Play/NVIDIA Shield account.
-Purchases of games made on Google Play using the NVIDIA Shield will not provide you with a copy of the game on Steam.[/section]
+Purchases of games made on Google Play using the NVIDIA Shield will not provide you with a copy of the game on Steam.
 ### NVIDIA Support
 NVIDIA Shield account and technical support is provided by NVIDIA, including support for the Shield versions of Portal and Half-Life 2.